microsoft/service-fabric-observer/README.md

 **target**: App URI to observe (or "system" for node-level resource monitoring...)\
-**memoryMaximumLimitMB**: Maximum service process private working set, in Megabytes, that should generate a Fabric Error (SFX and local log) \[Note: this shouldn't have to be supplied in bytes...\]\
+**memoryErrorLimitMB**: Maximum service process private working set, in Megabytes, that should generate a Fabric Error (SFX and local log) \[Note: this shouldn't have to be supplied in bytes...\]\
-**memoryMinimumLimitMB**: Minimum service process private working set, in Megabytes, that should generate a Fabric Warning (SFX and local log)
+**memoryWarningLimitMB**: Minimum service process private working set, in Megabytes, that should generate a Fabric Warning (SFX and local log)
 \[Note: this shouldn't have to be supplied in bytes...\]\
-**cpuMaximumLimitPct**: Maximum CPU percentage that should generate a Fabric Error \
+**cpuErrorLimitPct**: Maximum CPU percentage that should generate a Fabric Error \
-**cpuMinimumLimitPct**: Minimum CPU percentage that should generate a Fabric Warning \
+**cpuWarningLimitPct**: Minimum CPU percentage that should generate a Fabric Warning \
-**diskIOMaxReadsPerSecMS:** Maximum number of milliseconds for average sec/Read IO on system logical disk that will generate a Fabric Error.\
+**diskIOErrorReadsPerSecMS:** Maximum number of milliseconds for average sec/Read IO on system logical disk that will generate a Fabric Error.\
+**diskIOWarningReadsPerSecMS**: Minimum number of milliseconds for average sec/Read IO on system logical disk that will generate a Fabric warning.\
+**diskIOErrorWritesPerSecMS:** Maximum number of milliseconds for average sec/Write IO on system logical disk that will generate a Fabric Error.\
+**diskIOWarningWritesPerSecMS**: Minimum number of milliseconds for average sec/Write IO on system logical disk that will generate a Fabric Warning.\
 **dumpProcessOnError**: Instructs whether or not FabricObserver should
 dump your service process when service health is detected to be in an Error (critical) state...
-**diskIOMinReadsPerSecMS**: Minimum number of milliseconds for average sec/Read IO on system logical disk that will generate a Fabric warning.\
-**diskIOMaxWritesPerSecMS:** Maximum number of milliseconds for average sec/Write IO on system logical disk that will generate a Fabric Error.\
-**diskIOMinWritesPerSecMS**: Minimum number of milliseconds for average sec/Write IO on system logical disk that will generate a Fabric Warning.\
-**networkMaxActivePorts:** Maximum number of established TCP ports in use by app process that will generate a Fabric Error.\
+**networkErrorActivePorts:** Maximum number of established TCP ports in use by app process that will generate a Fabric Error.\
-**networkMinActivePorts:** Minimum number of established TCP ports in use by app process that will generate a Fabric Warning.\
+**networkWarningActivePorts:** Minimum number of established TCP ports in use by app process that will generate a Fabric Warning.\
-**networkMaxEphemeralPorts:** Maximum number of ephemeral TCP ports (within a dynamic port range) in use by app process that will generate a Fabric Error.\
+**networkErrorEphemeralPorts:** Maximum number of ephemeral TCP ports (within a dynamic port range) in use by app process that will generate a Fabric Error.\
-**networkMinEphemeralPorts:** Minimum number of established TCP ports (within a dynamic port range) in use by app process that will generate a Fabric Warning.\
+**networkWarningEphemeralPorts:** Minimum number of established TCP ports (within a dynamic port range) in use by app process that will generate a Fabric Warning.\
 **Output**: Log text(Error/Warning), Service Fabric Application Health Report (Error/Warning/ok)